emgarvey0228/02-Text-adventure/README.md

 To play: run main.py in Python.

-Good luck esccaping and waking up!
+Good luck trying to get back into reality!